Black-and-White Houses of Singapore

 World War Two

-The first bombs of World War Two were dropped on Singapore soil on 8 December 1941.
-61 people were killed and 133 others injured.
-This was followed by a swift Japanese invasion from the north in Malaya two months later.
+World War Two came to Singapore when the first bombs were dropped on the island on 8 December 1941.
+61 people were killed and 133 others injured that day.
+This was followed by a swift Japanese invasion from the north two months later.

 Tan Kah Kee